Acute myeloid leukemia: World Health Organization

 The WHO classification of AML attempts to be more clinically useful and to produce more meaningful prognostic information than the FAB criteria.
 The French–American–British (FAB) classification system is based on morphology to define specific immunotypes.
 The World Health Organization (WHO) classification reviews chromosome translocations and evidence of dysplasia.
 See French–American–British (FAB) classification system.

-Each of the WHO categories contains numerous descriptive subcategories of interest to the hematopathologist and oncologist; however, most of the clinically significant information in the WHO schema is communicated via categorization into one of the subtypes listed below.
+Each of the WHO categories contains numerous descriptive subcategories of interest to the hematopathologist and oncologist; however, most clinically significant information in the WHO schema is communicated via categorization into one of the subtypes listed below.

 The revised fourth edition of the WHO Classification of Tumours of Haematopoietic and Lymphoid Tissues was released in 2016.
-This classification, which is based on a combination of genetic and immunophenotypic markers and morphology, defined the subtypes of AML and related neoplasms as shown below.
+This classification, based on a combination of genetic and immunophenotypic markers and morphology, defines the subtypes of AML and related neoplasms as shown below.
 In 2022, a new classification was published.